pulumi/docs/content/blog/pulumiup-global-cloud-iac-platform-engineering-ai-conference/index.md

 - **"[Security of IaC Pipelines and Infrastructure Governance With Policies-As-Code](https://conference.pulumi.com/talks/security-of-iac-pipelines-and-infrastructure-governance-with-policiesascode/)"** by Marina Novikova (senior partner Solutions Architect, AWS) and Andy Taylor (senior networking Specialist/ Solutions Architect, AWS) explores security best practices for IaC pipelines and infrastructure governance using policies-as-code, cover best practices for handling sensitive information like access keys, tokens and encryption keys, and scaling and automating your DevSecOps.
 - **[Panel Discussion: "Secrets and Policies—Automating Cybersecurity"](https://conference.pulumi.com/talks/panel-platform-engineering-security/)** with Arun Loganathan (Pulumi), Maya Kaczorowski (Tailscale), Jason Meller (1Password), and Ofir Cohen (Wiz) will explore the intersection of innovation and security, offering insights into how AI is reshaping the threat landscape and how organizations can stay ahead.

-{{< figure alt="Panelists of Secrets and Policies—Automating Cybersecurity" src="./pulumiup_2024-secrets-policies-automating-cybersecurity.png" caption="Panel: Secrets and Policies—Automating Cybersecurity" width=100% >}}

 ## Cloud and IaC Track Highlights

+{{< figure alt="Panelists of Infrastructure as Code - Can we do better?" src="./pulumiup_2024-infrastructure-as-code.png" caption="Panel: Infrastructure as Code - Can we do better?" width=100% >}}

 The Cloud and IaC track is ideal for those wanting to deepen their understanding of infrastructure as code and its impact on modern cloud computing.
 Learn from industry pioneers and see where the future of IaC is headed.